Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 Fu fact.
 When you refresh the JSON page you just got, you'll see it getting longer.
 That's really good, because now you know for sure it works.

-Now, your ESP32 will eventually send HTTP requests to this backend server to get the Google Calendar events.
+Now, we can let the ESP32 send HTTP requests to this backend server to get the Google Calendar events we need.

+## ESP32 code

 So lets set up the ESP32 code: ps. make sure you replace SSID and password with your WiFi credentials, and replace the server url with your own.